CiscoZeus/zeus-ingestion-plugins/ucs/README.md

 ## Installation

- We don't need to install ucs_agent, and just run it directly with CLI.
+ There is no need to install ucs_agent, just download it and run it directly.

 ## Configuration
 #### Configuration can be done by config file or CLI.